Direct probe of magnetic field effects on phonons by ultrasound propagation in a quasi-two-dimensional honeycomb magnet Na$_2$Co$_2$TeO$_6$: Results and Discussion

 \section{Results and Discussion}

 The temperature dependence of the relative changes in the sound velocity $\Delta v/v_0$ for the longitudinal acoustic (LA) mode is shown in Fig.~1(a).
 The overall $\Delta v/v_0(T)$ curve reveals the lattice hardening upon cooling, and a softening appears below the magnetic transition temperature $T_N$.
 The data at low temperature is enlarged in Fig.~1(b), plotted together with results taken with various ultrasound frequencies, to check for a possible frequency dependence.
 All these curves overlap almost perfectly.
-Three anomalies can be reliability resolved, corresponding to the cascade of magnetic phase transitions below $T_N$ reported in the literature \cite{Lefrancois2016,Bera2017}.
+Three anomalies can be reliability resolved: the primary antiferromagnetic transition at $T_N=27$~K and two additional features at $T'=16$~K and $T''=4$~K. Although this hierarchy of magnetic transitions below $T_N$ in NCTO has been previously documented \cite{Lefrancois2016,Bera2017}, it remains scarcely addressed.
+A recent comprehensive study combined spectroscopic and scattering techniques attributed this behavior to the interplay between two-dimensional and three-dimensional magnetic orders in NCTO \cite{Chen2021}.

 A set of field-dependent $\Delta v/v_0$ isotherms are presented in Fig. 2(a).
 Above 5~K, the $\Delta v/v_0(H)$ curves show moderate lattice softening in field without additional features up to $7.5$~T. The amplitude of changes in $\Delta v/v_0(H)$ increases considerably upon cooling.
 A clear dip in $\Delta v/v_0(H)$ can be resolved at 3~K. This dip gradually shifts to a lower field at lower temperatures.
 At the lowest temperature of 32~mK another broader dip at round 16~T was detected.
 These features are summarized in Fig.~2(b) in the phase diagram of NCTO for an out-of-plane magnetic field, together with the transitions observed in the magnetic susceptibility \cite{Zhang2024b}.
-While all the ultrasound anomalies can find their correspondence in magnetization, some magnetic transitions leave no detectable fingerprint in our ultrasound data.
+While all the ultrasound anomalies can find their correspondence in magnetization, some magnetic transitions reported in the literature leave no detectable fingerprint in our ultrasound data, including $H_1$ and $H_0$ above 3~K ~\cite{Zhang2024b,Bera2023}.
 This fact means that the acoustic modes in NCTO are selectively coupled to the spins.
 For the studied acoustic modes, the magnetoelastic coupling can be very small at some phase transitions in NCTO.